Part two of a two part review of ADHD After Dark by Ali Tuckman.

 Tuckman mentions this was a surprise.
 I also find it interesting.
 Additional research fleshing out this question would be valuable.

 Chapter 2 might be the core of the data findings.
-Again, no numbers, but the following statements.
+Again, no numbers, but the following statements were asserted:

 - Meds didn’t seem to have much benefit during sex (see the sidebar).